Khalesssi/CITS5505-Group-project-Group15/README.md

 Our platform provides a centralized, role-based data management system that enables Support Workers (SWs) to submit structured and therapist-specific reports.
 Each report is designed to be simple, multi-dimensional, and compliant with standard data formats.
 The submitted data is automatically routed to the relevant Therapists (e.g., Occupational, Physical, or Psychological), ensuring data privacy and relevance.

 ###  Key Features
+🌟 Key Features
 This platform offers a rich set of features tailored to various user roles in the NDIS ecosystem, including Support Workers, Therapists, Guardians, and Administrators, ensuring seamless collaboration and accurate, role-specific data handling.

-**Web Features & User Interface**
+ Web Features & User Interface
+Role-Based Dashboards
--Role-Based Dashboards: Upon login, users are redirected to personalized dashboards based on their roles (Support Worker, Therapist, Guardian, or Admin), each providing targeted tools and data.
+Upon login, users are redirected to personalized dashboards based on their roles (Support Worker, Therapist, Guardian, or Admin), each providing targeted tools and data.

+Interactive Home Page
--Interactive Home Page: A public homepage introduces the platform’s purpose and allows users to browse before login.
+A public homepage introduces the platform’s purpose and allows users to browse before login.
 Navigation options include returning to the dashboard or logging out.

--Chatbot Guide: An integrated chatbot assistant helps new users understand how to use the platform, guiding them step-by-step through uploading reports, viewing charts, or accessing support plans.

-**Authentication & User Flow**
--Secure Login & Registration: Users register with their email and select a role (validated on the server).
-Email format and role input are checked on both front and backend.

--Session Control: Logged-in users can securely log out, browse the public site, or return to their private dashboard without re-authentication.

-**Support Worker Dashboard**
--Structured Report Submission: SWs fill out tailored work reports based on the data requirements of different therapists (e.g., physical, psychological, or occupational).

--Multi-Dimensional Inputs: Report forms provide clear guidance on each input dimension (e.g., social engagement, emotional status, rehabilitation progress).

--Dynamic Personal Info: Real-time display of SW's profile information and submission history for transparency and self-tracking.

--Support Plan Access: SWs can view updated support plans from therapists and adjust care strategies accordingly.

-**Therapist Dashboards**
--Data-Specific Input Pipeline: Each therapist receives only the data relevant to their specialty.

--Visual Data Analysis: Radar Chart for general patient health overview.
-Line/Bar Charts based on specialty metrics (e.g., emotion fluctuation, rehab progress).

--Support Plan Management: Fill out, update, and view support plans.

--Cross-role Sharing: Share relevant parts of a support plan with another therapist to assist in interdisciplinary treatment.

--CSV Download: Export anonymized or full patient data as CSV for documentation or advanced data analysis.

-**Guardian Dashboard**
--View Reports: Guardians can view the history of SW-submitted reports for their care recipient.

--Access Support Plans: View historical or current support plans shared by therapists.

--Date Filter: Quickly access support plans by date to monitor progress over time.

-**Admin Dashboard**
--User Overview: View a table of all registered users, including:
+Chatbot Guide
+An integrated chatbot assistant helps new users understand how to use the platform, guiding them step-by-step through:

+Uploading reports

+Viewing charts

+Accessing support plans

+ Authentication & User Flow
+Secure Login & Registration
+Users register with their email and select a role (validated on the server).
+Email format and role input are checked on both the frontend and backend.

+Session Control
+Logged-in users can:

+Log out securely

+Browse the public site

+Return to their private dashboard without re-authentication

+ Support Worker Dashboard
+Structured Report Submission
+Support Workers fill out tailored work reports based on the data requirements of different therapists (e.g., physical, psychological, or occupational).

+Multi-Dimensional Inputs
+Report forms include guided input dimensions such as:

+Social engagement

+Emotional status

+Rehabilitation progress

+Dynamic Personal Info Display
+Real-time display of the SW's:

+Profile information

+Submission history

+Support Plan Access
+View the latest therapist-updated support plans and adjust care strategies accordingly.

+ Therapist Dashboards
+Data-Specific Input Pipeline
+Each therapist only receives data relevant to their specialty for focused analysis.

+Visual Data Analysis

+Radar Chart: Shows the patient’s general health overview.

+Line & Bar Charts: Display specialty-specific metrics (e.g., emotion fluctuation, rehab progress).

+Support Plan Management
+Therapists can fill out, update, and view support plans.

+Cross-Role Sharing
+Share support plans or specific data segments with other therapists (e.g., a PT sharing rehab data with a psychologist).

+CSV Download
+Export patient data for documentation and external analysis.

+ Guardian Dashboard
+View Reports
+Guardians can see the history of work reports submitted by SWs for their care recipient.

+Access Support Plans
+View current and historical plans shared by therapists.

+Date Filter
+Easily browse support plans by date to monitor progress over time.

+🛠 Admin Dashboard
+User Overview Table
+Admins can view a summary table of all registered users, including:

 Name